COVID-19 in Ohio Thursday update: Another record day as nearly 16,000 new cases reported - NewsBreak

 Gov. Mike DeWine ordered the Ohio National Guard on Friday to help hospitals with their pandemic-related staffing shortages.

-The 21-day case average is sitting at more than 8,900.Copyright 2021 Nexstar Media Inc. All rights reserved.
+The 21-day case average is sitting at more than 8,600.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0